edgio-docs/edgio-docs/src/guides/v7/install_nodejs.md

 <Callout type="info">

-  Node.js is only required for [Cloud Functions](/guides/performance/serverless_compute).
+  The Node.js 16 end-of-life (EOL) is only relevant if your configuration uses [Cloud Functions](/guides/performance/serverless_compute).
 The following information is inapplicable to your setup if you only deploy from the {{ PORTAL }}.

 </Callout>